aserebryakov/filestyle/README.md

 * Configurable list of ignored file types
 * Plugin turns off in all windows with current buffer opened
 * Added highlighting of control characters

+0.6.1

+* Fixed compatibility with other plugins when Vundle is used